The 20 Best Paraneoplastic Cerebellar Degeneration Doctors in Japan

 Niigata, JP

-Keiko Tanaka practices in Niigata, Japan.
+Keiko Tanaka practices practicing medicine in Niigata, Japan.
 Ms. Tanaka is rated as a Distinguished expert by MediFind in the treatment of Paraneoplastic Cerebellar Degeneration.
-Her top areas of expertise are Anti-NMDA Receptor Encephalitis, Encephalitis, Stiff Person Syndrome, Endoscopy, and Tissue Biopsy.
+She is also highly rated in 17 other conditions, according to our data.
+Her clinical expertise encompasses Encephalitis, Anti-NMDA Receptor Encephalitis, Stiff Person Syndrome, Endoscopy, and Tissue Biopsy.

 Learn about our expert tiers